jep-project/jep/protocol.md

 Any subsequent changes may be transmitted by sending only partial updates.

 In general, a ContentSync message transports file contents via the "data" property.
 This data is inserted into the backend's view of the file overwriting the characters from the start index position to the end index position including the character at the end index position.
 Default start and end indexes ensure that the whole content is overwritten if no indices are specified.
-An initial full content sync message must either omit the indices are set them to 0.
+An initial full content sync message must either omit the indices or set them to 0.

     message ContentSync {
       file: String             // absolute file name